Flemming Nordkrog DENMARK

 In 2002, Nikolaj Arcel's graduation film "Woyzeck's Last Symphony” brought him to France, where he started out working on short films.
 In 2003/2004, he scored his first three Danish feature films, including "King's Game" by Nikolaj Arcel.
 Over the years, he has created music for more than 25 feature films, and numerous TV-series, documentaries, TV-movies and short films in Denmark, France, Belgium, Brazil and the US.

-Lately he has completed the scores for the TV-series “Follow the Money III” (Denmark) and the new series for Arte, “Moloch” (France).
+Lately he has completed the scores for the highly acclaimed TV-series “Follow the Money III” (Denmark), the new series for Arte, “Moloch” (France), and the French film “Ogre”, by Arnaud Malherbe.

-Among his later productions you also find the French/Tunesian feature film “Arab Blues” (2020) by Manele Labidi, and the Brazilian “Shine Your Eyes” by Matias Mariani (which will premiere at this years Berlinale in the Panorama section).
+Among his later productions you also find the French/Tunesian feature film “Arab Blues” (2020) by Manele Labidi, and the Brazilian “Shine Your Eyes” by Matias Mariani, which was premiered at the Berlinale 2020 in the Panorama section.

-One of his most important on-going collaborations is with the French director, Philippe Lioret, writing the music for his latest 3 films: "Le fils de Jean”, “Paris-Brest and "Toutes nos envies”, for which he received both the "Harry Warren Award", awarded by the Italian Academy "Sonora" and a "Special Prize of the Senate of the Italian Republic”.
+One of his most important on-going collaborations is with the French director, Philippe Lioret, with whom he’s currently working on their 4th film together, the French drama “16 ans”.
+Their earlier films include "Toutes nos envies”, for which Flemming received both the "Harry Warren Award", awarded by the Italian Academy "Sonora" and a "Special Prize of the Senate of the Italian Republic”.

 Other important collaborations would include : Max Kestner, Erick Zonca, Mathias Gokalp, Mathieu Vadepied, Kaspar Munk, Søren Kragh-Jacobsen, Hella Joof, Søren Balle, Vibeke Muasya and Mikkel Munch-Fals.